Imperative computation in F# (II.) - Writing break and continue

 iterations of the loop - in the previous article we just used the Combine

-.
+member from both While and For.
 However, in the new version,

 we'll need to handle loops differently.
 Before the computation can start a new iteration

-of a loop, it needs to check whether the previous iteration returned ImpJump
+of a loop, it needs to check whether the previous iteration returned ImpJump.

-then we'll need to break the loop
+If it returned value representing break then we'll need to break the loop

 immediately without returning a result.
 If the previous iteration contained the continue